California ground squirrel: Description

-Life history
+Life cycle

 California ground squirrels' mating season is early spring and tends to last only for a few weeks.
 The females are considered to be promiscuous, so the individuals of one litter can be from multiple mates.
 The California ground squirrel has one litter of five to eleven per year, with gestation around one month.
 The young open their eyes at about five weeks and reach sexual maturity around one year old.

 The coloration of the young is slightly lighter than the adults, and molting occurs at about eight weeks of age – when the young leave the burrows.
 California ground squirrels can live up to six years.

 Food and feeding

-California ground squirrels use their cheek pouches to store more food than can be consumed in one sitting to store it for a later date.
+California ground squirrels use their cheek pouches for transporting food.
 They are considered to be mostly herbivorous, with seeds, grains, nuts, fruits, and sometimes roots constituting most of their diet.

+In a study published in December 2024, California ground squirrels were observed hunting and eating voles.